How do I update my model? On the resilience of Predictive Process Monitoring models to change: Empirical Evaluation

-As usual $T_P$, $T_N$, $F_P$, and $F_N$ are obtained by comparing the predictions produced by the predictive models against a \emph{gold standard} that indicates the correct labeling of each case.
+\begin{description} \item[\textbf{The accuracy metric.}] In this work, we exploit a typical evaluation metric for calculating the performance of a classification model, that is AUC-ROC (hereafter only AUC).
+The ROC curve is a graphical plot that illustrates the diagnostic ability of a binary classifier system as its discrimination threshold is varied.
+The curve is created by plotting the true positive rate (TPR) against the false positive rate (FPR) using various threshold settings.
+In formulae, $\textit{TPR} = \frac{T_P}{T_P + F_N}$, and $\textit{FPR} = \frac{F_P}{FP + T_N}$, where $T_P$, $T_N$, $F_P$, and $F_N$ are the true-positives (positive outcomes correctly predicted), the true-negatives (negative outcomes correctly predicted), the false-positives (negative outcomes predicted as positive), and the false-negatives (positive outcomes predicted as negative), respectively.
+In our case, the AUC is the area under the ROC curve and, when using normalised units, it can be intuitively interpreted as the probability that a classifier will rank a randomly chosen positive instance higher than a randomly chosen negative one.
+As usual, $T_P$, $T_N$, $F_P$, and $F_N$ are obtained by comparing the predictions produced by the predictive models against a \emph{gold standard} that indicates the correct labelling of each case.
 In our experiments, we have built the gold standard by evaluating the outcome of each completed case in the test set.\footnote{To avoid biases related to the chosen metric, in our experiments we have also measured accuracy in terms of average F-measure and accuracy defined as $\frac{T_P + T_N}{T_P + T_N + F_P + F_N}$, and the results remain consistent.
-We have therefore decided to focus only on AUC for the sake of simplicity and readability of results.} \item[\textbf{The time metric.}] We measure the time spent to build the predictive model in terms of the execution time.
+We have, therefore, decided to focus only on AUC for the sake of simplicity and readability of the results.} \item[\textbf{The time metric.}] We measure the time spent to build the predictive model in terms of execution time.
 The execution time indicates the time required to create and update (in the case of incremental algorithms) the predictive models.
 We remark here that the execution time does not include the time spent to load and pre-process the data, but only the bare processing time. \end{description}